Main Line (Seaboard Air Line Railroad): Current conditions and future plans

-From Savannah to the Ogeechee River in Richmond Hill, Georgia, the line was abandoned and consolidated with the A-Line shortly after the 1967 merger.
-Though, the original S-Line bridge over the Ogeechee River remained with its tracks removed next to the A-Line bridge until 2019.
+South of Savannah near Richmond Hill, the remnants of the S Line's former bridge over the Ogeechee River remain which are right beside the A Line bridge.

-The S-Line was severed as a through route between Savannah and Jacksonville in 1986 when track was abandoned between Riceboro and Bladen, Georgia.
-Additional track was abandoned between Bladen and Seals, Georgia four years later.

-The shortline Riceboro Southern Railway now operates from Richmond Hill to Riceboro, and the First Coast Railroad operates from Seals, Georgia to Yulee, Florida.
-Both the First Coast Railroad and the Riceboro Southern Railway took over their respective sections of the S-Line in the mid 2000s and are both owned by Genesee & Wyoming.
+The shortline Riceboro Southern Railway now operates the remaining S Line between Richmond Hill and Riceboro, Georgia.
+Further south, the First Coast Railroad operates the remaining S Line from Seals, Georgia to Yulee, Florida.
+Both the First Coast Railroad and the Riceboro Southern Railway took over their respective sections of the S Line in the mid 2000s and are both owned by Genesee & Wyoming.
 South of Yulee to Panama Park near Jacksonville is now CSX's Kingsland Subdivision.
-The S-Line Urban Greenway is now on the former right of way in northeast Jacksonville.
+The S Line Urban Greenway is now on the former right of way in northeast Jacksonville.

-The S-Line in Florida is CSX's primary freight route through the peninsula.
-From Jacksonville to Baldwin, the S-Line runs through CSX's Jacksonville Terminal Subdivision and runs on the Wildwood Subdivision from Baldwin to Owensboro.
-A short section of the S-Line from Owensboro to Zephyrhills via Dade City was abandoned by the Seaboard Coast Line shortly after the 1967 merger in favor of the ex-ACL line which circumnavigated the towns instead of going right through them.
-The Hardy Trail was built on some of the former right of way near Dade City in 2019.
-From Zephyrhills to Gary in Tampa is now CSX's Yeoman Subdivision and part of the Tampa Terminal Subdivision.
-The S-Line has been abandoned beyond Gary, which has severed the line from Tampa Union Station.
+The S Line in Florida is CSX's primary freight route through the peninsula.
+From Jacksonville to Baldwin, the S Line runs through CSX's Jacksonville Terminal Subdivision and runs on the Wildwood Subdivision from Baldwin to Owensboro (where the Wildwood Subdivision continues south on a former ACL route).
+The Hardy Trail runs on part of the abandoned right of way near Dade City.
+From Zephyrhills to Gary in Tampa, the line is CSX's Yeoman Subdivision and part of the Tampa Terminal Subdivision.